adrianyau/Python-Statistical-Modeling/README.md

     - Landmarks, scenic routes, and tourist attractions (e.g., Stanley Park) for locals and visitors.
     - Underprivileged neighbourhoods for people who cannot afford a vehicle or a personal bike to travel.
   - Other variables that may affect the relationship between bikes and locations:
-    - The time of day and weather conditions depend on the availabilty of bikes.
+    - The time of day (e.g., weekday versus weekend) and weather conditions (e.g., sunny versus rain or snow) depend on the availabilty of bikes.
+    - The size of bike stations.
+How to distribute inventory of bikes depending on the area of urban density?
     - Other forms of commute, such as subways (e.g., Skytrain) and ride-share programs (e.g., Uber and Lyft) that carry greater capacity of passengers.
-What is the popularity of e-scooters?
+What is the popularity of e-scooters and are they a direct competitor?
-    - Users and riderships:
+    - People and riderships:
-      - Is it geared toward a younger demographic (e.g., restaurants,bars, and nightclubs) or older demographic (e.g., museams, libraries)?
+      - Is it geared toward a younger demographic (e.g., restaurants, bars, nightclubs, and universities) or older demographic (e.g., arts, culture, and family events)?
+      - What is the user experience from the bike stations?
+Are the bikes light or heavy?
+Is it easy to unlock and secure upon docking afterwards?
+Is payment straightforward?
+Is the smartphone app easy to use?
-      - How do people feel towards bike stations?
-How comfortable are people using these bikes and navigating around traffic and intersections while sharing space with pedestrians and vehicles?
+      - How comfortable are people using these bikes and navigating around traffic and intersections while sharing space with pedestrians and vehicles?
       - How to put a measurement on a short commute?
 Is it a trip to a coffee shop or ice-cream parlour within 1 or 2 km?
+      - How long do people spend on one trip on a bike and how much do they pay?
+What are the rates and plans (e.g., bike pass)?
     - How much will people spend going out?
 Are there bike stations near restaurants with '$$$$' or '$$$$$' price rating?
   - Other variables that may not affect the relationship between bikes and locations:
     - Reviews and ratings that are published on location services companies, like Foursquare and Yelp.
 Is there a correlation between availability of bikes and the number of reviews and quality of customer feedback?